 Notably, that leadership is not what most people think, and it’s certainly not just about the person at the top.
 It’s a job for leaders throughout the organization, even those without titles and those who don’t think of themselves as leaders.

-We don’t view leadership as the sole prerogative of people with fancy titles, corner offices, and loads of frequent-flier miles.
+No, we don’t view leadership as the sole prerogative of people with fancy titles, corner offices, and loads of frequent-flier miles.
 That’s one of the fallacies that has held so many enterprises back.
 We purposefully focus on “leadership,” not “the leader.”

 Leadership as Group Performance